kishanraj41/analyst-assist/README.md

 **Pocket Analyst** is a web-based data analysis platform that empowers users to explore datasets and query data analysis techniques.
 It offers interactive visualizations, actionable insights, and transparent citations as raw URLs.

-Users can upload CSV files for analysis or ask questions about data techniques (e.g., SQL optimization), receiving detailed responses powered by the Perplexity Sonar API.
+Users can upload CSV or Excel files for analysis or ask questions about data techniques, receiving detailed responses powered by the Perplexity Sonar API.
 Built with React, Express, and Chart.js, Pocket Analyst combines a mobile-responsive design with a neon aesthetic, featuring Orbitron and Roboto fonts and a dark/light mode toggle.

 ---